 How does the bile duct become blocked?
 Gallstones are usually to blame.

 Gallstones are small substances in the gallbladder that look like tiny pebbles.
 They develop when bile collects an overabundance of salt or cholesterol, which forms solid stones.
 When gallstones block the bile ducts, abdominal pain can result.
 Doctors refer to this as a gallbladder attack.

 Some people form gallstones with no symptoms, nor do they require treatment.
 But if you experience a gallbladder attack that causes severe pain, your gallbladder might require surgery.

 Read our article: Gallstone Pain?
 Gallbladder Surgery Could Help

 How Does Gallbladder Surgery Work?

-Gallbladder surgery is used to treat signs of serious infection from a gallbladder attack.
-Severe symptoms include pain, fever, chills, vomiting, jaundice, and urine that looks like tea, as well as stool that turns a light color.
+Gallbladder surgery treats signs of serious infection from a gallbladder attack.
+Severe symptoms include pain, fever, chills, vomiting, jaundice, urine that looks like tea, and stool that turns a light color.